mullvad/mullvadvpn-app/README.md

   - **routes.js** - routes configurator
 - **build.sh** - Builds the backend in release mode.
 Will be extended to take care of more parts of the release compiling and packaging.
+- **Cargo.toml** - Main Rust workspace definition.
+See this file for which folders here are backend Rust crates.
-- **client-binaries** - Git submodule containing binaries shipped with the client.
+- **client-binaries/** - Git submodule containing binaries shipped with the client.
 Most notably the OpenVPN binaries.
 - **format.sh** - Script that runs rustfmt to format the Rust code
 - **init.js** - entry file for electron, points to compiled **main.js**
-- **mullvad-daemon/** - Main crate building the backend daemon binary
+- **mullvad-daemon/** - Main Rust crate building the backend daemon binary
 - **scripts/** - support scripts for development
 - **test/** - frontend tests
 - **uninstall.sh** - Temporary script to help uninstall Mullvad VPN, all settings files, caches and